Alcohol overdose

 • Gently roll the person towards you, guarding their head from injury.

-• Tilt the head to maintain airway.
+• Tilt the head to keep the airway clear.
 Tuck the nearest hand under the cheek to maintain head tilt.